Alan Tantleff ’87

 Tantleff has earned numerous awards and accolades throughout his career, including Real Estate New York’s Top “40 under 40” influential people in real estate and RealShare New York’s “Commercial Broker All-Stars.”
 Recently, he was named to Turnaround and Workout Magazine’s “People to Watch,” and National Real Estate Investor named him “Exit Strategy Guru” in an article about the timely disposition of hotel assets.
 He has penned numerous articles in various trade and industry publications and is a frequent speaker at industry events.

-He holds a Bachelor of Science in hotel management from the Cornell Nolan School of Hotel Administration and a Master of Science in real estate investment and development from New York University.
+He holds a Bachelor of Science in hotel management from the Cornell Peter and Stephanie Nolan School of Hotel Administration and a Master of Science in real estate investment and development from New York University.

 Tantleff is an advisory board member of Checked-In, an app to assist travelers connect with their network when traveling, and is the secretary of the board of directors of Tzahal Shalom.
-He is the former representative and board member of the Cornell Alumni Federation where he represented the Cornell Nolan School of Hotel Administration in university affairs.
+He is the former representative and board member of the Cornell Alumni Federation where he represented the Cornell Nolan School in university affairs.